ydb-platform/ydb/ydb/docs/en/core/integrations/grafana.md

 {% note warning %}

 Please note that Grafana does not validate that queries are safe.
-Queries can contain any SQL statements including data modification instructions.
+Queries can contain any SQL statements, including data modification instructions.

 {% endnote %}